A beginner’s guide to status codes

 When this code appears, we know that the request hasn’t been fulfilled.
 For example, a malfunctioning script could be the culprit, or an issue with the database connection- either way, once spotted, they should be sorted asap.

-At Embryo, we provide a technical SEO service that ensures sustained success of the rankings of your site.
+At Embryo, we provide a technical SEO service that ensures sustained success in your site’s rankings.
 Our team understands the importance of technical proficiency and uses their expertise to optimise your site to the highest possible level.

 If you want to learn more, take a look at our comprehensive audit service that helps you see how healthy your site truly is and locates any gaps in optimisation.
-Feel free to give us a call at 0161 327 2635, or email [email protected]– we’d love to hear from you!
+Feel free to get in touch – we’d love to hear from you!